 - Moz (keyword tracking, SEO on-page optimization checks)

 - Google AdWords (PPC performance)

-Prior to the explosion of marketing automation platforms, we marketers were stuck managing campaigns across multiple tools that often didn’t speak to each other and had varying degrees of automation.
+Prior to the proliferation of marketing automation platforms, marketers were stuck managing campaigns across multiple tools that often didn’t speak to each other and had varying degrees of automation.
 Much of our time was spent on implementation instead of actually measuring results.